bfssi-forest-dussault/AmpliconPipeline/README.md

 ### Description

 This program will take an OLC 16S MiSeq amplicon sequencing run and process the output with QIIME 2.
+Currently, this is intended to be used internally within the OLC R&D division.

 ### Installation Instructions